varunsingh-gslab/secure_django/README.md

 - Log all successful and failed login attempts and password reset attempts (check out [Authtrail](https://github.com/ankane/authtrail) if you use Devise)

+- Implement Captcha or Negative Captcha on publicly exposed forms

 - Notify users of password changes, notify users of email address changes - send an email to both the old and new address

 - Protect sensitive data at rest with a library like [attr_encrypted](https://github.com/attr-encrypted/attr_encrypted) and possibly [KMS Encrypted](https://github.com/ankane/kms_encrypted).
 Further if necessary, keep rotating the keys/hash/salts used for encryption, keep track of latest encryption algorithms and their implementation libraries

 - Don't install development/test-related gems such as [better_errors](https://github.com/charliesome/better_errors) and [web-console](https://github.com/rails/web-console) in the production environment.
 Place them within a group `:development, :test do block` in the Gemfile.
 Prevents leakage of exceptions and even REPL access if using better_errors + web-console

+- Avoid exposing numerical/sequential record IDs in URLs, form HTML source and APIs.
+Consider using slugs (A.K.A. friendly IDs, vanity URLs) to identify records instead of numerical IDs, as implemented by the friendly_id gem.
+Additional benefits include SEO and better-looking URLs

 - When using slugs instead of numerical IDs for URLs, consider returning a `404 Not Found` status code instead of `403 Forbidden` for authorization errors.
 Prevents leakage of attribute values used to generate the slugs.
 For instance, visiting `www.myapp.com/users/john-doe` and getting a `403` return status indicates the application has a user named John Doe.*